enthought/envisage/docs/source/howto_create_a_plugin.rst

 More concretely, you want to specify default colors for the foreground and background colors of the game, but allow users to change them and save their changes across sessions.
-For specifying default preference values and saving changed values, you can contribute to the 'enthought.envisage.preferences' extension point offered by the Envisage core plugin; for a UI to change preferences, you can contribute to the 'enthought.envisage.ui.workbench.preferences_pages' extension point offered by the Workbench plugin.
+For specifying default preference values and saving changed values, you can contribute to the 'envisage.preferences' extension point offered by the Envisage core plugin; for a UI to change preferences, you can contribute to the 'envisage.ui.workbench.preferences_pages' extension point offered by the Workbench plugin.
 (A game application probably wouldn't use the Workbench plugin, but we'll assume it does to avoid using a fictional plugin.)